 The Graduate Athletic Training Program is a CAATE-accredited post-professional program.
 Since 1972 we have been educating graduate students to become leaders and contributing members of the athletic training profession.
-We offer the options of a one year or two year program which emphasize academics, research, and clinical practice.
+We offer the options of a one year or two year program that emphasize academics, research and clinical practice.
 The two-year program has a thesis option.
-The advanced curriculum challenges students to become better clinicians, researchers, teachers, and a valuable asset to the community.
-Students who successfully complete the program will receive a Master of Science in Athletic Training degree.
+The advanced curriculum challenges students to become better clinicians, researchers, teachers and a valuable asset to the community.
+Students who successfully complete the program will receive a master of science in athletic training degree.

 In addition to the quality research that our students complete and submit for publication, we offer valuable teaching experiences.
 Graduate students may serve as teaching assistants in our professional (undergraduate) athletic training program.
 First year GAs function as clinical instructors and preceptors so that they may directly supervise undergraduate students in a clinical experience.